-Posters and art prints are most commonly printed and shipped in tubes – super simple.
+Posters and art prints are most commonly printed and shipped in tubes – super simple, whilst framed prints will fit into a variety of box sizes, or order something that fits perfectly via a company like custombox.uk.
 But you can add value by framing, hand personalising, or shipping in ultra-luxe personalised packaging.
 Whilst this will take time it might do wonders to your storefront appeal.

 Step 3: Sell some prints

 So you have your designs and your finished product.
 Now it’s time to get selling.
 There’s a baffling range of options, all with their own pros and cons.
 Here’s a few to consider

 Setting up your own e-commerce store is super easy, and doesn’t require any coding or technical wizardry – just a little time.
 The most popular store builder is the ubiquitous Shopify, but Squarespace and Wix also have ecommerce functionality and come in a little cheaper than Shopify’s $29 per month.
 Whilst these online store builders represent great value as compared to building, hosting and updating your own bespoke store you’ll need to shift a few prints a month to cover the cost.